-Raising employee awareness of climate issues In 2023 Sources ALMA trained the first teams in the Climate Fresk (marketing, packaging and CSR) to raise their awareness of climate issues and identify the first courses of action, both professionally and personally.
+Raising employee awareness of climate issues

+Since 2023 Sources ALMA has been training the first teams in the Climate Fresk to raise their awareness of climate issues and identify the first courses of action, both professionally and personally.
 Raising employee awareness through this tool is a powerful lever for transforming the company's culture and fostering personal commitment among employees.
 Raising employee awareness is therefore one of the levers that the company wishes to develop as part of its decarbonisation strategy.
-Sources ALMA is continuing to roll out the Climate Fresk within its teams and has set itself the target of doubling the number of employees trained in the Climate Fresk by 2024.
+Sources ALMA is continuing to roll out the Climate Fresk within its teams and in 2024 it doubled the number of employees trained, with 3 fresks completed over the course of the year.